Planning a trip to Las Vegas on a budget? Las Vegas isn't as cheap as it used to be, but there are still lots of ways to save money on your vacation.

 Be sure to build in time to enjoy the included amenities at your hotel.
 The outdoor swimming season in Las Vegas lasts nearly all year.
 My family spent a full day by the pool and lazy river at Tahiti Village and it was our favorite day of the trip.

-There are lots of ways to enjoy Las Vegas with kids, and the right way is your way.
+There are lots of ways to enjoy Las Vegas on a budget with kids, and the right way is your way.
 Hopefully, these tips will help you plan a wonderful and affordable trip.